zsivine/zsivine.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-I am currently a staff machine learning researcher with the Computer Vision team at Qualcomm AI Research.
+I am currently a staff machine learning researcher at Qualcomm AI Research.
 In July 2017, I earned my PhD in Mathematics from the University of California, Irvine, under the guidance of Prof. Jack Xin.
 My academic journey began with a Bachelor's in Applied Mathematics, followed by a Master's in Computational Mathematics from Shandong University, China.
 During my studies, I interned at Black Knight Financial Services and the data science team at Zillow.
 While pursuing my PhD, I collaborated on a research project with Qualcomm's computer vision team, which led me to join the group after graduation.
 My research now focuses on Segmentations, Detections, Foundation models, Multi-modality AI and Optmiation on Edge-AI and Hybrid-AI.

 <br>